AviatrixSystems/Docs/HowTos/activemesh_faq.rst

  1. **Check IPSec Tunnel**.
 Go to Site2Cloud -> Setup.
 Find the connection and make sure it is in Up state.
 If it is not, go to Site2Cloud -> Diagnostics and run "Show log".
 Since all BGP sessions run inside IPSEC tunnel, this is the first thing you should check.
  #. **Check BGP Session**.
 Go to (Multi-Cloud) Transit Network -> Advanced Config -> BGP.
 Look for the BGP session and make sure it is in Established State.
 If it is not, go to (Multi-Cloud) Transit Network -> Advanced Config -> Diagnostics.
 Select the transit gateway, run commands, such as "show ip bgp".
- #. **BGP Has Learned Routes** Go to (Multi-Cloud) Transit Network -> Advanced Config -> Diagnostics.
+ #. **Check BGP Learned Routes** Go to (Multi-Cloud) Transit Network -> Advanced Config -> Diagnostics.
 Select the transit gateway, run "show ip bgp" to make sure the transit gateway under inspection has learned the routes you are looking for.
- #. **Aviatrix Transit Gateway Has Programmed Routes** Got (Multi-Cloud) Transit Network -> List.
+ #. **Check Aviatrix Transit Gateway Programmed Routes** Got (Multi-Cloud) Transit Network -> List.
 Select the transit gateway, click Actions -> Show Details.
 Scroll down to the Gateway Routing Table and click to open.
 Make sure the routes you are looking for is in the table and has a next hop with metric 100.

 If any of the above steps show failure, there is an error, contact support@aviatrix.com for more debugging assistance.